Valentin J. Peter: About

-An active businessman, Peter continued buying and consolidating other German-language newspapers throughout the Midwest for several years.Rippley, LV.J.
-(2007) "F. W. Sallet and the Dakota Freie Presse,", Germans from Russia Heritage Collection.
-Retrieved 9/6/07.
+An active businessman, Peter continued buying and consolidating other German-language newspapers throughout the Midwest for several years.
 His dominance of the German-language newspaper industry in the United States was established by the 1930s.
 After spending 50 years operating the only German-language newspapers in the U.S., Peter's company sold its final publications in 1982.

 In 1950 Peter was awarded the Knight of St. Gregory by Pope Pius XII.

 Val J. Peter died in Omaha on February 19, 1960, after a brief illness.
 He is buried in Saint Mary Magdalene Cemetery there.